Honey8131/weather-dashboard/README.md

 - [Questions](#questions)

 ## Installation
-Open the deployed web application.
+Open the deployed web application at https://honey8131.github.io/weather-dashboard/

 ## Usage
 1. Enter the name of a city in the search bar and click the search button.